 It is difficult to understand how they could not have associated a metaphorical meaning in what Jesus was saying.

-Reminds us of what the writer, (possibly, Paul) said: "About this we have much to say, and it is hard to explain, since you have become dull of hearing," (Heb:5:11).
+Reminds us of what the author of the book of Hebrews said: "About this we have much to say, and it is hard to explain, since you have become dull of hearing," (Heb:5:11).

 They were certainly dull of hearing!